opral/monorepo/rfcs/001-foundational-architecture.md

 - Fluent itself is not widely adopted.

+- If MessageFormat 2.0 becomes the standard, Fluent is legacy.

 #### Proposal C

-Build a "universal" AST that does not heavily lean into a certain syntax and its supported features.
+Design an own AST that does not heavily lean into a certain syntax and its supported features.

 **Pros**